windyashes/redux-feedback-form/INSTRUCTIONS.md

 Allow the user to go back to a previous step and change their score.
 You still need to disallow empty values!

 ### STYLING
 Improve the styling of the app using Material-UI.
 This might include cards, snackbars, buttons, a nav bar, icons, and/or a theme.
+>> If you change the inputs to use MUIs TextField component, you will need to do research here https://mui.com/material-ui/api/text-field/ in order to correctly use the `data-testid="input"` testing requirement.

 ### ADMIN SECTION